 At the core of safeguarding is the role and responsibility staff have in the protection of all children and young people in relation to any level of vulnerability.
 Any young person or family may be experiencing vulnerability and it is essential that all staff are fully aware of the need to recognise vulnerability as early as possible in order to gain the appropriate level of intervention necessary to support the situation.
 In particular initial signs of concern may be in relation to changes in behaviour, or attendance or around a young person's special educational need or medical need.
 Many young people may be vulnerable due to changes in family circumstances, separation, divorce or death.
 For some young people they may be experiencing bullying inclusive of cyber bullying, prejudiced-based and discriminatory bullying and therefore rigorous policy and practice is expected in this area in particular regarding concerns about supervision online, grooming, sexual exploitation and radicalisation.
 There will be times when early intervention is not an appropriate option, in particular when there is clear evidence that a young person is at risk of or likely to suffer significant harm.
 Under these circumstances immediate support and intervention is required which is clearly directed under each school's Child Protection Policy.
-The Child Protection Policy covers all aspects of child abuse and neglect inclusive of issues regarding harassment, bullying, victimisation, sexual violence and sexual harassment, upskirting criminal and sexual exploitation including county lines and serious violent crime, preventing radicalisation (extremism, radicalisation and terrorism) and issues such as honour based abuse, female genital mutilation and forced marriage.
+The Child Protection Policy covers all aspects of child abuse, exploitation and neglect inclusive of issues regarding harassment, bullying/cyber-bullying, prejudice-based and discriminatory bullying, victimisation, sexual abuse (including sexual harassment/violence and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation (extremism and terrorism) and issues such as 'Honour' - Based Abuse, Female Genital Mutilation and Forced Marriage).
 All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-The expectation of all staff is that any concerns relating to significant harm are reported immediately to the Designated Safeguarding Lead and only in the event the DSL cannot be contacted, or the member of staff remains concerned about the decision made, should they directly contact the appropriate services, e.g. Children's Social Care or the police.
+The expectation of all staff is that any concerns relating to significant harm are reported immediately to the Designated Safeguarding Lead and only in the event the DSL cannot be contacted, or the member of staff remains concerned about the decision made, should they directly contact the appropriate services, e.g., Children's Social Care or the police.
 The Child Protection Policy clearly directs staff that safeguarding is everyone's responsibility.
 Governors have a responsibility to ensure that the Headteacher and Senior Leaders have the appropriate policy and practices in place and should do so through appropriate challenge and rigour.
 In particular, focussing on the improved outcomes for children and young people who are vulnerable to ensure that policy and practice works effectively in the protection of children and young people and that the mental health and well-being of all pupils is a priority.

-Under this bubble of safeguarding the following suite of policies are required to demonstrate statutory responsibilities:
+Under this bubble of safeguarding the following suite of policies are required to demonstrate statutory responsibilities: Child Protection Policy - SRAT Mental Health and Well-Being Policy - SRAT Attendance Policy - SRAT LAC Policy - SRAT SEND Policy - SRAT Behaviour - SRAT plus school appendix Anti-bullying and Cyber Bullying Policy - SRAT Administration of Medication Policy - school Digital Imagery Consent Arrivals and Departures Policy/Entry & Exit policy EVC Policy Missing from Education Policy - SRAT